ruslang02/discord-qt/README.md

 ## Configuration
 In order to run this application you **must** obtain a Discord user token [(how-to guide)](https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs).
-You can configure your user accounts in the Accounts settings screen.
+You can configure your user accounts, as well as other settings in the Settings screen.

 There is also a config file `~/.config/discord-qt/config.json`, the file has the following schema:
 ```js
 {